argovis/documentation/docs/_sources/getting_started/toy_environment.rst.txt

           -v $(pwd):/usr/src/argo-database/:Z \
           argovis/argo-db:tut bash

-6. Move to the appropriate directory in the container's filesystem, run the data upload script, and exit the contianerized environment when complete:
+6. Move to the appropriate directory in the container's filesystem, run the data upload script, and exit the containerized environment when complete:

    .. code:: bash